#13 Tua Tagovailoa

 Scouting Report: QB Tua Tagovailoa, Alabama

 Arm Talent: Tua Tagovailoa has immense arm talent from just about every aspect of his game that you look at.
 Has very good arm strength, shows good touch on passes that require such, and throws from different platforms and arm angles.
 From an arm talent standpoint, he has one of the best arms in this class.
-The only knock I can give him in this category is that when he played hurt (and he did, we have a lot of tapes), his arm strength wasn’t nearly as strong.
+The only knock I can give him in this category is that when he played hurt (and he did, we have a lot of tapes), his arm strength wasn’t nearly as strong as the top arms in this class.
+17/20.

 Overall: There aren’t many quarterbacks that come out of college as technically sound as Tua has.
 His father has coached him his entire life and it shows on tape when you see just how many of the nuances that he has already mastered.
 The arm talent is there, the intangibles are there, and he’s a brilliant play creator.
 The only real red flag is the injuries that have consistently marred his playing time.
 If Tua can overcome injuries, he’s going to be a star in the NFL.
 He’s a top ten prospect in my book.